 The Committee recommended increasing the assessment based on the 2022-23 crop estimate of 500,000 55-pound containers, which is a decrease from the 800,000 55-pound containers estimated for the previous year.
 At the current assessment rate, assessment income would equal \$225,000, an amount insufficient to cover the Committee's anticipated expenditures of \$268,484.
-By increasing the assessment rate by \$0.05, assessment income would be \$250,000, which would reduce the amount of funds needed from reserves.
-This amount, along with interest income, and funds from reserve, should provide sufficient funds to meet 2022-23 anticipated expenses.
+By increasing the assessment rate by \$0.05, assessment income would be \$250,000, which would reduce the amount of funds needed from the reserve.
+This amount, along with interest income, and funds from the reserve, should provide sufficient funds to meet 2022-23 anticipated expenses.

 Prior to arriving at this budget and assessment rate, the Committee considered maintaining the current assessment rate of \$0.45.
-The Committee ultimately determined that leaving the assessment unchanged would not generate sufficient revenue to meet the

-Committee's 2022-23 expenditures of \$268,484.
+The Committee ultimately determined that leaving the assessment rate unchanged would not generate sufficient revenue to meet the Committee's 2022-23 expenditures of \$268,484.
 Therefore, the Committee rejected the idea of maintaining the current assessment rate.

-A review of historical information and preliminary information pertaining to the upcoming season indicates that the grower price for the 2022-23 season should be around \$22.50 per 55-pound container or equivalent of avocados.
-The proposed assessment rate of \$0.50 per 55-pound container or equivalent of avocados represents 2.2 percent of the \$22.50 estimated average grower price (\$0.50 divided by \$22.50 X 100).
+A review of historical information and preliminary information pertaining to the upcoming fiscal year indicates that the grower price for the 2022-23 fiscal year should be around \$22.50 per 55-pound container or equivalent of avocados.
+The increased assessment rate of \$0.50 per 55-pound container or equivalent of avocados represents 2.2 percent of the \$22.50 estimated average grower price (\$0.50 divided by \$22.50 X 100).

-This action would increase the assessment obligation imposed on handlers.
+This action increases the assessment obligation imposed on handlers.
 While assessments impose additional costs on handlers, the costs are minimal and uniform on all handlers, and some of the costs may be passed on to growers.
 However, these costs are expected to be offset by the benefits derived by the operation of the Order.

-The Committee's meeting was widely publicized throughout the Florida avocado industry and all interested persons were invited to attend the meeting and participate in Committee deliberations on all issues.
+The Committee meetings are widely publicized throughout the Florida avocado industry and all interested persons are invited to attend meetings and participate in Committee deliberations on all issues.
 Like all Committee meetings, the January 12, 2022, meeting was a public meeting and all entities, both large and small, were able to express views on this issue.
-Finally, interested persons are invited to submit comments on this proposed rule, including the regulatory and informational impacts of this action on small businesses.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
 Chapter 35), the Order's information collection requirements have been previously approved by OMB and assigned OMB No. 0581-0189 Fruit Crops.
-No changes in those requirements would be necessary as a result of this proposed rule.
+No changes in those requirements are necessary as a result of this rule.
 Should any changes become necessary, they would be submitted to OMB for approval.

-This proposed rule would not impose any additional reporting or recordkeeping requirements on either small or large Florida avocado handlers.
+This rule imposes no additional reporting or recordkeeping requirements on either small or large Florida avocado handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.
+As noted in the initial regulatory flexibility analysis, AMS has not identified any relevant Federal rules that duplicate, overlap, or conflict with this rule.